How to see the best of Southern Western Australia in 9 days

 Those with a good head for heights may want to stop in at one of the Fire Climb Trees in the Pemberton region (recommended for older children only).
 You can head to the visitor centre afterward to collect a certificate marking your achievement (I still proudly have mine from when I was 10!!)

-No trip to the Southern Forests region for us would be complete without a stop in at the Manjimup Timber Park adventure playground.
+No trip to the Southern Forests region for us would be complete without a stop in at the Manjimup Heritage Park adventure playground.
 It has one of the most amazing and beautiful kid’s playgrounds with one of the tallest slides you will ever see!
 (The cafe seemed closed during our last visit 2018, there are otherwise several bakeries in town to grab a bite before heading to the park).

 One of the most famous attractions in the region is the Valley of the Giants Skywalk and Ancient Empire Walk below.
 It’s quite pricey to go in but, of course, amazing.
 A small tip though you can get into the Empire Walk for free, the charge is only for the treetop walk.
 Otherwise, there are many other tingle forests and short walks in the region that are without charge too, learn about them here.